Skip to content

 Identity and core values

 Design as a mirror of the (identity of the) organization and as a catalyst for change.
-Central to our vision on corporate design are the core values, deeply rooted beliefs about how the organisation sees itself and what it stands for.
-A vision that has been the foundation of our way of designing since our start in 1992.
-Since then, we have helped a large number of clients rediscover or revalue their core values.
-A search for the soul of the company, which takes the entire organisation with it and sets it in motion.
+Central to our vision of corporate design are the core values, deeply rooted beliefs about how the organization sees itself and what it stands for.
+A vision that has been the foundation of our design approach since our inception in 1992.
+Since then, we have helped a large number of clients rediscover or re-evaluate their core values.
+A search for the soul of the company, which takes the entire organization with it and sets it in motion.

-In short, this is our vision on corporate design.
-In a few sentences we sketch the essence of corporate design and our way of working.
-For us by now so common, that we almost forgot how many discussions preceded this.
-About how identity and core values relate to each other, and whether core values and essence (core, spirit, soul) are the same?
-And why do we only use the core values as a starting point and not also the motives and ambitions, or the culture and characteristics, or other aspects of identity?
-One of the most intriguing questions was always: are core values unshakeable or can we replace them with other core values?
-In our vision we talk about 'rediscovering and/or revaluing'.
+This, in brief, is our vision of corporate design.
+In a few sentences we outline the essence of corporate design and our approach.
+So commonplace for us by now that we have almost forgotten how many discussions preceded this.
+About how identity and core values relate to each other, and whether core values and essence (core, spirit, soul) are the same thing?
+And why do we really only use core values as a starting point and not also the drives and ambitions, or the culture and traits, or any other aspects of identity?
+One of the most intriguing questions has always been: are core values immutable or can we replace them with other core values?
+In our vision, we talk about "rediscovering and/or revaluing.
 That implies immutability.
 But the vision also talks about design as a catalyst for change.
-In other words, when we design a new or modified logo or corporate identity, does that still reflect the same organisation?
-And if so, what will change as a result of a new or adapted design?
-The profile, the image, the internal culture, the course or position, the policy or strategy?
-In order to answer these questions, we will first describe our vision in more detail below, while at the same time defining the conceptual framework more precisely.
+In other words, when we design a new or updated logo or corporate identity, does it still reflect the same organization?
+And if so, what does a new or updated design change?
+The profile, image, internal culture, direction or position, policy or strategy?
+To answer these questions, below we will first describe our vision in a bit more detail while defining the conceptual framework more precisely.

-When creating a new corporate identity, but also when it is changed, adapted and/or renewed (we will talk about the why later on), we take the corporate identity and future positioning as our starting points.
-In the vision statement we explicitly mention the core values, called soul in the last sentence.
+When creating a new corporate identity, as well as when it is changed, adapted and/or renewed (we will come to the why later), we take the corporate identity and future positioning as our starting points.
+By the way, in the vision statement we explicitly mention the core values, mentioned in the last sentence soul.
 So there is a connection between these 3 concepts, because they are not each other's synonyms.
 But what is that connection?
-We can best explain this using the Identity Matrix we developed.
+We can best explain it using the Identity Matrix we developed.

 Heading #3